riverKanies/CodeRiver/README.md

 ### Server

-This booster kit comes packaged with an Express server.
+This app comes packaged with an Express server.
 It's important to note that the sole purpose of this server is to provide `webpack-dev-middleware` and `webpack-hot-middleware` for hot module replacement.
 Using a custom Express app in place of [webpack-dev-server](https://github.com/webpack/webpack-dev-server) makes it easier to extend the starter kit to include functionality such as API's, universal rendering, and more -- all without bloating the base boilerplate.

 ### Production Optimization